Infinitesimal Automorphisms of VB-groupoids and algebroids: Introduction

-Section \ref{sec:trivial-core} is the core of the paper.
 Derivations of a vector bundle $E \to M$ are sections of the \emph{gauge algebroid} $\der E \to M$ (see Section \ref{sec:derivations}).
-Unfortunately, unlike the tangent bundle of a groupoid (resp.~algebroid), the gauge algebroid of a VB-groupoid (resp.~algebroid) is not a groupoid itself.
-Hence, unlike multiplicative vector fields \cite{Mackenzie1997}, multiplicative (resp.
-IM) derivations can not be directly characterized, in general, as VB-groupoid (resp.
-VB-algebroid) morphisms.
-We isolate a particular class of VB-groupoids (resp.~algebroids) for which the associated gauge algebroid is a VB-groupoid (resp.~algebroid) itself, namely \emph{trivial-core VB-groupoids} (resp.~\emph{algebroids}), and prove that, in this case, multiplicative (resp.~IM) derivations can be characterized as multiplicative (resp.~IM) sections of the \emph{gauge VB-groupoid} (resp.~\emph{algebroid}) (Theorems \ref{theor:der_VB-grpd}, \ref{theor:der_VB-alg}).
-This parallels similar results for multiplicative (resp.~IM) vector fields and the tangent VB-groupoid (resp.~algebroid) and \cite{Mackenzie1997}.
+Unfortunately, unlike the tangent bundle of a groupoid (resp.~algebroid), the gauge algebroid of a VB-groupoid (resp.~algebroid) is not a groupoid itself in general.
+Hence, unlike multiplicative vector fields \cite{Mackenzie1997}, multiplicative (resp.~IM) derivations of a VB-groupoid $(\mathcal W \rightrightarrows E; G \rightrightarrows M)$ (resp.~algebroid $(W \Rightarrow E; A \Rightarrow M)$) can not be characterized, in general, as groupoid (resp.~algebroid) morphisms $G \to \der \mathcal W$ (resp.~$A \to \der W$).
+In Section~\ref{sec:trivial-core}, we isolate a particular class of VB-groupoids (resp.~algebroids) for which the associated gauge algebroid is a VB-groupoid (resp.~algebroid) itself, namely either \emph{trivial-core} or \emph{full-core VB-groupoids} (resp.~\emph{algebroids}) and prove that in this case multiplicative (resp.~IM) derivations can be characterized as morphic sections of the \emph{gauge VB-groupoid} (resp.~\emph{algebroid}) (Theorems \ref{theor:der_VB-grpd}, \ref{theor:der_VB-alg}).
+This parallels similar results for multiplicative (resp.~IM) vector fields and the tangent VB-groupoid (resp.~algebroid) \cite{Mackenzie1997}.
+Finally, Section~\ref{sec:applications} contains an application of the results of Section~\ref{sec:trivial-core} to representations up to homotopy.